LiamKula/LiamKula.github.io/projects/twig.md

 <img class="img-fluid" src="../img/TwigBanner.png">

 <h2 id="introduction">What is Twig?:</h2>
-In this third-person FPS action game, you explore a small island as Twig trying to figure out were a large source of polution is harming the life of his home.
+Twig is a third-person FPS action-adventure game where players explore a small island as Twig, a guardian striving to uncover and stop the source of pollution threatening the delicate ecosystem of his home.

 <h2 id="introduction">Development of Twig:</h2>
-Twig's Quest or Twig is a small indie game developed for MULT 3651 (Game Design) as part of a final project at HPU (Hawai'i Pacific University).
-The game was built in Unity for about a month and finished in May 2022.
-I developed this game with three other people, with my role being the programmer, choosing music, and cutscene direction.
-It was a lot of fun, and this project took a lot of work.
-For MULT 3651 before we worked on Twig, each student worked on three of their own projects throughout the class.
-This experience was extremely helpful when collaborating on Twig so we could make the game we wanted.
+Twig’s Quest is a small indie game developed as the final project for the MULT 3651 (Game Design) course at Hawai’i Pacific University.
+Built in Unity over the span of a month, the game was completed in May 2022.

+Our team consisted of four members, and my role encompassed programming, music selection, and cutscene direction.
+This project was both challenging and rewarding, requiring significant effort and collaboration.
+Prior to developing Twig, each student created three individual projects during the course, which helped our team bring our shared vision for Twig to life.

 Here is a link to a video trailer of the game: [Twig Trailer](https://www.youtube.com/watch?v=sulj7yxplEQ)